ImprovEvolve: Basin-Hopping Meets LLM-Guided Evolutionary Search: Ablation study Variants

-\paragraph{LLM edits for the \improvevolve\ program.} The edits (marked \texttt{LLM-EDIT} in \Cref{sec:hex_improver_code}) included reducing noise in the \texttt{generate\allowbreak\_config} method, softening initial penalty weights, and changing the lattice orientation from point-topped to flat-topped---correcting a geometric mismatch with the flat-topped hexagons.
-While this last edit simplified the search for dense packings at $n = 13, 21, 31$, it inadvertently suppressed the stochastic exploration that Stage~A relies on.
-Consistent with our ablation study, both the LLM-edited program and a hybrid variant that only adopted the edited \texttt{generate\allowbreak\_config} produced results inferior to the unedited version (\Cref{tab:stage_ablation}).
+\paragraph{Can an LLM replace human tuning?} The \improvevolvepluse\ results relied on expert-guided hyperparameter edits, which raises the question of whether an LLM can match these autonomously.
+We prompted \emph{Gemini~3~Pro} to make minimal, non-structural modifications to the HEX~11 programs---adjusting constants, parameter values, or function arguments only (full prompt in \Cref{sec:llm_tuning_prompt}).
+For the \gigaevo\ baseline (edits marked \texttt{LLM-EDIT} in \Cref{sec:hex_baseline_code}), the LLM \emph{increased} Langevin noise to escape local minima and enlarged the batch size; the result was overlapping hexagons---the noise should have been \emph{decreased}.
+For the \improvevolve\ program (\Cref{sec:hex_improver_code}), edits included softening penalty weights and switching the lattice orientation from point- to flat-topped; while the latter helped dense packings at $n=13,21,31$, it suppressed the stochastic exploration Stage~A relies on, and both the fully edited program and a hybrid variant underperformed the unedited version (\Cref{tab:stage_ablation}).

-Even the most advanced LLMs tend to suggest theoretically plausible but empirically harmful changes.
-The damage from such changes is exacerbated in monolithic programs and mitigated when the program is modular and more interpretable.
-Evolution can partially compensate by feeding validation results back into the context, but this is not a silver bullet: models remain likely to propose harmful edits.
-More broadly, LLMs lack a reliable sense for choosing optimization hyperparameters---these depend heavily on problem specifics, and even human experts select them heuristically.
-AI agents, however, can readily approximate suitable values by evaluating the program under different hyperparameter configurations.
+These results expose a common failure mode: even advanced LLMs suggest plausible-sounding but empirically harmful edits.
+The damage is exacerbated in monolithic programs and mitigated by modular ones.
+Evolution can partially compensate by feeding validation results back into context, but models still lack a reliable sense for choosing optimization hyperparameters; agentic loops that evaluate candidate edits under different configurations are a more promising route.